 “It could still be some time before we know the full extent of the damage from this year’s nasty one-two weather punch, and the weather recovery process from such a devastating and costly storm season will take time.”

 However, early indications show significant lost winter gas supply.
-Prior to Rita's arrival, consulting firm Energy and Environmental Analysis Inc. (EEA) told NGSA it was projecting a total of 335 Bcf of deferred gas production by next March from Katrina damage.
-But now, based on the latest information about Rita, the projection is for about 402 Bcf of deferred Gulf of Mexico gas production (estimates from consulting firm Global Insight and Stephen Smith & Associates run much higher; see related story).
+Prior to Rita’s arrival, consulting firm Energy and Environmental Analysis Inc. (EEA) told NGSA it was projecting a total of 335 Bcf of deferred gas production by next March from Katrina damage.
+But now, based on the latest information about Rita, the projection is for about 402 Bcf of deferred Gulf of Mexico gas production (estimates from consulting firm Global Insight are even higher; see related story).
 That compares to only 174 Bcf last winter from Ivan.

 Much about the winter supply-demand outlook still remains uncertain, Blount noted.
 The biggest uncertainty, as always, is the weather.
 Currently the National Oceanic and Atmospheric Administration is projecting a colder-than-normal winter in the East and a warmer-than-normal winter in the West.
 That could cause more regional disparity in heating bills and energy costs, said Blount.